esnet/oscars-newtech/doc/source/codedoc/net/es/oscars/pce/PruningService.rst

 pruneWithPipeAZ
 ^^^^^^^^^^^^^^^

-.. java:method:: public Topology pruneWithPipeAZ(Topology topo, RequestedVlanPipeE pipe, List<ReservedBandwidthE> rsvBwList, List<ReservedVlanE> rsvVlanList)
+.. java:method:: public Topology pruneWithPipeAZ(Topology topo, RequestedVlanPipeE pipe, Map<String, Map<String, Integer>> bwAvailMap, List<ReservedVlanE> rsvVlanList)
    :outertype: PruningService

    Prune the topology based on A->Z bandwidth using a logical pipe.
 The pipe contains the requested bandwidth and VLANs (through querying the attached junctions/fixtures).
 The URNs are pulled from the URN repository.

    :param topo: - The topology to be pruned.
    :param pipe: - The logical pipe, from which the requested bandwidth and VLANs are retrieved.
-   :param rsvBwList: - A list of Reserved Bandwidth to be considered when pruning (along with Bandwidth in the Repo)
+   :param bwAvailMap: - A map of available "Ingress" and 'Egress" bandwidth for each URN.
    :param rsvVlanList: - A list of Reserved VLAN tags to be considered when pruning (along with VLANs in the Repo)
    :return: The topology with ineligible edges removed.

 pruneWithPipeAZ
 ^^^^^^^^^^^^^^^

-.. java:method:: public Topology pruneWithPipeAZ(Topology topo, RequestedVlanPipeE pipe, List<UrnE> urns, List<ReservedBandwidthE> rsvBwList, List<ReservedVlanE> rsvVlanList)
+.. java:method:: public Topology pruneWithPipeAZ(Topology topo, RequestedVlanPipeE pipe, List<UrnE> urns, Map<String, Map<String, Integer>> bwAvailMap, List<ReservedVlanE> rsvVlanList)
    :outertype: PruningService

    Prune the topology based on A->Z bandwidth using a logical pipe.
 The pipe contains the requested bandwidth and VLANs (through querying the attached junctions/fixtures).
 A list of URNs is passed into match devices/interfaces to topology elements.